-SAMINA M. BHARMAL is a member of the Environmental practice group in Washington, D.C., which is ranked Band 1 by Chambers USA in 2020, and she was selected as Sidley’s 2020 Pathfinder for the prestigious Leadership Council on Legal Diversity (LCLD).
-She helps to guide businesses through high-stakes district court and appellate litigation, internal investigations, and strategic counseling for civil and criminal matters before federal courts, the Environmental Protection Agency (EPA), California Air Resources Board (CARB), and the Department of Justice (DOJ).
-Samina has deep experience advising manufacturing, midstream oil and gas, refinery, vehicle and engine manufacturing, and energy industries on issues arising under federal environmental law, with a particular focus on Clean Air Act enforcement and compliance, greenhouse gas (GHG) and carbon emissions regulation and trading programs, supply chain management and the Lacey Act, and environmental, social, governance (ESG).
+SAMINA M. BHARMAL is a member of the Environmental practice group in Washington, D.C., which is ranked Band 1 by Chambers USA in 2020.
+She was selected as Sidley’s 2020 Pathfinder for the prestigious Leadership Council on Legal Diversity (LCLD), and has been recognized as a Super Lawyers Rising Star in Environmental Law for 2020.
+Samina is the associate lead for the group’s work in Environmental, Social and Governance (ESG) matters.
+She also helps to guide businesses through high-stakes district court and appellate litigation, internal investigations, and strategic counseling for civil and criminal matters before federal courts, the Environmental Protection Agency (EPA), California Air Resources Board (CARB), and the Department of Justice (DOJ).
+Samina has deep experience advising manufacturing, midstream oil and gas, refinery, vehicle and engine manufacturing, and energy industries on issues arising under federal environmental law, with a particular focus on Clean Air Act enforcement and compliance, greenhouse gas (GHG) and carbon emissions regulation and trading programs, supply chain management and the Lacey Act, and ESG issues.

 Samina has served as the lead associate on several internal investigations for Fortune 100 companies, where she has reported to company leadership, including C-suite, and boards.
 Underlying her strategic counseling is deep experience in Clean Air Act regulatory requirements under the New Source Review (NSR/PSD) program, Cross State Air Pollution (CSAPR) Update Rule and emissions trading, National Ambient Air Quality Standards (NAAQS), and mobile source regulations for light-duty, heavy duty diesel, and the aftermarket.
 In addition, she represents trade associations in judicial challenges to environmental regulations, including the Risk Management Program (RMP) Reconsideration Rule under the Clean Air Act before the D.C.
 Circuit, and the Risk Evaluation Rule, Prioritization Rule, and Inventory Reset Rule under the new Toxic Substances Control Act (TSCA) before the D.C.
 Circuit and the 9th Circuit.